Current: Member of The New York City Ballet and Orchestra of St. Luke’s

 Festivals/Chamber: performed in venues such as New York’s Alice Tully Hall, Weill Hall, Merkin Hall, Museum of Modern Art, Bowdoin International Music Festival, Idyllwild Arts, Walden Piano Quartet

-Described by the New York Times as one of America’s finest artists and singers, Frederica von Stade continues to be extolled as one of the music world’s most beloved figures.
-Known to family, friends, and fans by her nickname Flicka, the mezzo-soprano has enriched the world of classical music for three decades.
+Career Achievements: Described by the New York Times as one of America’s finest artists and singers, extolled as one of the music world’s most beloved figures, enriching the world of classical music for three decades.

-Appearances: Miss von Stade’s career has taken her to the stages of the world’s great opera houses and concert halls.
-She began at the top, when she received a contract from Sir Rudolf Bing during the Metropolitan Opera auditions, and since her debut in 1970 she has sung nearly all of her great roles with that company.
-In January 2000, the company celebrated the 30th anniversary of her debut with a new production of The Merry Widowspecifically for her, and in 1995, as a celebration of her 25th anniversary, the Metropolitan Opera created for her a new production of Pelléas et Mélisande.
-In addition, Miss von Stade has appeared with every leading American opera company.
-Her career in Europe has been no less spectacular, with new productions mounted for her at Teatro alla Scala, Royal Opera Covent Garden, the Vienna State Opera, and the Paris Opera.
+Appearances at the MET: celebrated on the stages of the world’s great opera houses and concert halls since her debut in 1970 at the Metropolitan Opera, subsequently singing nearly all of her great roles with that company.
+January 2000, the MET celebrated the 30th anniversary of her debut with a new production of The Merry Widow (a production with Joel Revzen as Assistant Conductor) and in 1995, as a celebration of her 25th anniversary, a new production of Pelléas et Mélisande.

-Frederica von Stade is the holder of honorary doctorates from Yale University, Boston University, the San Francisco Conservatory of Music (which holds a Frederica von Stade Distinguished Chair in Voice), the Georgetown University School of Medicine, and her alma mater, the Mannes School of Music.
-In 1998 Miss von Stade was awarded France’s highest honor in the Arts when she was appointed as an officer of L’Ordre des Arts et des Lettres, and in 1983 she was honored with an award given at The White House by President Reagan in recognition of her significant contribution to the arts.
+Awards: Honorary Doctorates from Yale University, Boston University, San Francisco Conservatory of Music (which holds a Frederica von Stade Distinguished Chair in Voice), the Georgetown University School of Medicine, and Mannes School of Music.
+Awarded France’s highest honor in the arts – as officer of L’Ordre des Arts et des Lettres, plus an award bestowed at The White House by President Reagan in recognition of her significant contribution to the arts.

 Current: Artist-in-Residence: University of Washington in Seattle, Co-Artistic Director and cellist of Decoda